-Taking the steps to familiarize your cat with the introduction of a new family member and teaching them early on to avoid the crib and your baby’s other areas is the best way to ensure they exist together safely (1).
+Taking steps to familiarize your cat with your newest family member and teaching them early on to avoid the crib and your baby’s other areas is the best way to ensure they exist together safely (1).

 Start now!
-Spending the duration of your pregnancy preparing your cat for the baby and establishing off-limit areas can make the transition seamless and simple.
-Start with showing them new scents and practice by introducing things to your cat slowly.
+Spending the duration of your pregnancy preparing your cat for the baby and establishing off-limits areas can make the transition seamless and simple.
+Start with showing them new scents, and practice by introducing things to your cat slowly.

 If you already have your newborn, you can still follow these steps.

 By nature, cats are curious.
-In fact, they have a very similar curiosity to that of a child, which will make them great companions in the future.
+They have a very similar curiosity to that of a child, which will make them great companions in the future.

 Addressing some of your cat’s curiosities before the baby arrives can help keep the kitty out of the crib:

 - Scents: What do babies smell like?
-Your cat will want to know!
+Your cat will want to know.
 Bring out the baby products, like baby lotion, powder, or a special shampoo.
-Use them around the house so your cat will associate the new smells of a baby with their everyday life.
+Use them around the house so your cat will associate the new baby smells with their everyday life.

 - Sounds: New sounds are one of the most stressful changes for a cat, so start slowly with a monitored, careful introduction.
 Playing baby sounds you find on the internet may help do this.
-Now when your baby cries or coos, it won’t surprise the cat!
+When your baby cries or coos, it won’t surprise the cat.

-- Space: As loving as our cats can be, they need their peace and quiet too.
-A cat may wonder if they have a room to themself now, so prepare a quiet, secure area where they can hide out when they feel the need.
+- Space: As loving as our cats can be, they also need peace and quiet.
+Prepare a quiet, secure area where they can hide out when they feel the need.